thehatter8/GMapsJSONtoCSV/README.md

 ``C:\Users\yourname\\Documents\\Takeout\\Location History\\Semantic Location History\\2021`` etc
 4. Update {SOMEDIR} within the code to your file location.
 This may be in your Documents as suggested, or anywhere else you may want to do this.
 5. Choose an output location for the csv file by updating the {SOMEDIR} field
+6. Make sure your python environment has the right packages installed.
+I really hope you know how to do that if you're reading this.
-6. Run the script
+7. Run the takeout.py script (or the fancy new takeout_gui.py!!)
-7. Do something cool with the data or don't
+8. Do something cool with the data or don't

 ## Notes